Hotels near Lost Gold Course at Superstition Mountain Golf & Country Club

 Which hotels near Lost Gold Course at Superstition Mountain Golf & Country Club have a fitness center?

-Which hotels near Lost Gold Course at Superstition Mountain Golf & Country Club have a pool?
+Which hotels near Lost Gold Course at Superstition Mountain Golf & Country Club have an outdoor pool?

 Do any hotels near Lost Gold Course at Superstition Mountain Golf & Country Club offer a shuttle?